rsuite/rsuite.github.io/src/components/tooltip/en/placement.md

 ### Placement

 * `left` , `top` , `right` , `bottom` is in 4 directions, indicating the location of the display.
-* `leftTop` , A top is added to the left, and here is the alignment, which indicates that the left-hand side of the trigger point is displayed and is aligned.
+* `leftStart` , A top is added to the left, and here is the alignment, which indicates that the left-hand side of the trigger point is displayed and is aligned.

 <!--start-code-->